openlookeng/hetu-core/hetu-docs/en/installation/benchmark-driver.md

 The benchmark driver can be used to measure the performance of queries in a openLooKeng cluster.
 We use it to continuously measure the performance of trunk.

-Download [presto-benchmark-driver-316-executable.jar](https://repo1.maven.org/maven2/io/hetu/core/presto-benchmark-driver/316/presto-benchmark-driver-316-executable.jar), rename it to `presto-benchmark-driver`, then make it executable with `chmod +x`.
+Download the appropriate version of the benchmark driver executable jar file from [Maven Central](https://repo1.maven.org/maven2/io/hetu/core/presto-benchmark-driver/), for example [presto-benchmark-driver-1.0.1-executable.jar](https://repo1.maven.org/maven2/io/hetu/core/presto-benchmark-driver/1.0.1/presto-benchmark-driver-1.0.1-executable.jar), rename it to `presto-benchmark-driver`, then make it executable with `chmod +x`.
+If the specific version is not available, use `1.0.1` instead.

 ## Suites